Smartphone: Impacts on cognition and mental health

+Hemorrhoids risk

+Use of a smartphone while sitting on the toilet has been associated with a higher prevalence of hemorrhoids.
+A study found that individuals who use a smartphone while sitting on the toilet spend, on average, more time there, and that the likelihood of developing hemorrhoids increases by approximately 46% compared to those who do not use a smartphone while on the toilet (after adjustment for age, sex, and other medical factors).

+Regulation of mobile health applications

+With the rise in number of mobile medical apps in the market place, government regulatory agencies raised concerns on the safety of the use of such applications.
+These concerns were transformed into regulation initiatives worldwide with the aim of safeguarding users from untrusted medical advice.

 Sleep

 Using smartphones late at night can disturb sleep, due to the blue light and brightly lit screen, which affects melatonin levels and sleep cycles.
-In an effort to alleviate these issues, "Night Mode" functionality to change the color temperature of a screen to a warmer hue based on the time of day to reduce the amount of blue light generated became available through several apps for Android and the f.lux software for jailbroken iPhones. iOS 9.3 integrated a similar, system-level feature known as "Night Shift."
+In an effort to alleviate these issues, "Night Mode" functionality to change the color temperature of a screen to a warmer hue based on the time of day to reduce the amount of blue light generated became available through several apps for Android and the f.lux software for jailbroken iPhones. iOS 9.3 integrated a similar, system-level feature known as "Night Shift".
 Several Android device manufacturers bypassed Google's initial reluctance to make Night Mode a standard feature in Android and included software for it on their hardware under varying names, before Android Oreo added it to the OS for compatible devices.

-It has also been theorized that for some users, addiction to use of their phones, especially before they go to bed, can result in "ego depletion."
-Many people also use their phones as alarm clocks, which can also lead to loss of sleep.